Bruce Lee, the Man and the Legend

 Bruce Lee, the Man and the Legend (李小龍的生與死, also known as The Legend is Born of Bruce Lee and Year of the Dragon) is a 1973 documentary film directed by Wu Shih, produced by Raymond Chow and Leonard Ho.
-An American-Hong Kong co-production, it stars Bruce Lee.
+An co-production, it stars Bruce Lee, the end credits of the documentary include a dedication with a Chinese character inscription, followed by: "Produced by Bruce Lee's follow workers in Golden Harvest (HK) LTD - Concord Productions LTD".
 A follow-up/reworking of this documentary was released in 1984 under the title Bruce Lee: The Legend, directed and produced by Leonard Ho.